zoogeny/zoogeny/book/story-self/outline.md

 - Remember to defend.
 It is through defending others that you establish authority and invite others to submit to virtue.

-- Maybe find somewhere to describe the absurdity of our relationship with the Nous.
-Perhaps in the On the One chapter I could explicitly deny revelation and inspiration and comment on the fact that our being aligned with the Nous is a coincidence (one that it specifically sought out) and not a coordination.
-However, since revelation is not a tenable thing then this relationship is an absurdity.

-- Worth mentioning that nothing other than my mood changed.
-It was not like I won the lottery or suddenly became super popular with women.
-I still have bills to pay and all of the problems I had before the mood change.

-- Bad chapters needing rewrites:
-    - Value of Cycles
-        - depends how far I get on the frequency coincidence part but it needs much clarification
-    - Value of Love
-        - The definition is alright but I need to do real work to compare it to other conceptions of love from other spiritualists and philosophers
-    - Value of Submission
-        - Not clearly expressing an argument here.

 ---

 Consider the order: